For years, I used credit cards that had no annual fee. It didn’t make sense to me.

 I’m not someone who cares about the cachet of having an exclusive credit card.
 I’ve seen the American Express Centurion Card (the AMEX Black Card) and it looks and feels cool but I’m a hard pass on that $2,500 annual fee.

 So is the Chase Sapphire Reserve card worth the $550 annual fee?

 60,000 Ultimate Rewards points Welcome Bonus

 As far as sign up bonuses go, it’s what you’d expect for a card of this stature.
 A comparable card, the American Express Platinum card, will give you 50,000 Ultimate Rewards points and has an annual fee of $550. (here is a head to head comparison of the AMEX Platinum and the Chase Sapphire Reserve as one of our top alternatives to the Platinum Card.

-The sign-up bonus alone more than covers the annual fee, which means your first year is ostensibly free.
+The welcome up bonus helps cover the annual fee, which means your first year is ostensibly free.
 It gives you a chance to check out the card to see if it fits your spending needs.
 All the while, you get that $300 travel reimbursement benefit as well as free Global Entry or TSA PreCheck and airline lounge access.

 $300 Annual Travel Credit: The biggest perk is the $300 annual travel credit.
 It is automatically applied to any purchase that qualifies as travel.
 You don’t need to pick the transaction or explain where you’re going, they just see it and reimburse you.